Dana White

 Background

-Born in Manchester, Connecticut, Dana White grew up in a working-class family, spending summers in Levant, Maine with his grandparents.
-After dropping out of college, White moved to Las Vegas and worked as a boxing manager, representing fighters Tito Ortiz and Chuck Liddell.
+Born in Manchester, Connecticut, Dana White grew up in a working-class family.
+His mother, a nurse, moved the family to Las Vegas when White was in third grade, seeking higher wages.
+He attended Bishop Gorman High School, where he first met future business partner Lorenzo Fertitta.
+White later moved to Maine, graduating from Hermon High School in 1987, before attending the University of Massachusetts (which he did not finish).
+He spent his summers in Levant, Maine with his grandparents, a connection he maintains to this day.
+After returning to Las Vegas, White established Dana White Enterprises in 1992 and began managing MMA fighters Tito Ortiz and Chuck Liddell.
 This early experience in combat sports management would prove instrumental to his future success, teaching him the economics of fight promotion and athlete representation.

 The $2 Million Acquisition That Changed Everything (2001)